 Aveda Institute Portland and Aveda Institute Portland Vancouver Campus are Drug Free Environments.
 The use of alcohol, mood-altering, non-prescription chemicals, and the abuse of prescription chemicals on the Aveda Institute Portland campus and Aveda Institute Portland Vancouver Campus is not allowed.
-The unlawful manufacture, distribution, possession, or use of a controlled substance is prohibited at Aveda Institute Portland and Aveda Institute Portland Vancouver Campus can be enforced by both Federal and State Drug Laws.
+The unlawful manufacture, distribution, possession, or use of a controlled substance is prohibited at Aveda Institute Portland and Aveda Institute Portland Vancouver Campus.
+The possession, use, and sale of illegal drugs can be enforced by both Federal and State Drug Laws.